iridescent-dev/iap-swift-lib/Documentation/Usage/Purchasing.md

 })
 ```

 This simple example locks the UI with a loader when the purchase is in progress.
-We'll see later how the purchase has to be processed by your applicaiton.
+We'll see later how the purchase has to be processed by your application.

 The callback also gives more information about the outcome of the purchase, you might want to use it to update your UI as well.
 Note that some events are useful for analytics.
 So here's a more complete example.